 Installation Starts with Drilling a Hole

-When you purchase the toggle bolt you're going to install, check the packaging for the recommended hole size.
+When you purchase toggle bolts, check the packaging for the recommended hole size.
 If you're using traditional wing-style toggle bolts, fold the wings up against the shank and measure the width of the folded end.
 Use a drill bit with that diameter.
 Be sure to make the hole large enough but not too large.
 You don't want to have to force the wings into the hole, possibly breaking out some of the drywall.
 You also don't want an oversized hole that could weaken the drywall unnecessarily.

 Installing Wing-Style Toggle Bolts

 The next step is a little tricky.
 Use your fingers or a screwdriver (or simply pull on the hung item) to hold the wings (which have spread out behind the drywall) against the back of the wall while you tighten the bolt with another screwdriver.
-If you don't maintain this tension, the shank will turn with the bolt, and the bolt won't tighten.
-Once the bolt is reasonably tight, the shank won't turn, so you can release the tension and finish tightening the bolt.
+If you don't maintain this tension, the wings will turn with the bolt, and the bolt won't tighten.
+Once the bolt is reasonably tight, the wings won't turn, so you can release the tension and finish tightening the bolt.

 Installing Strap-Style Toggle Anchors

-- Insert the bolt through the cap and screw it into the collar and bar, and tighten as needed.
+- Insert the anchor bolt through the item you're hanging, thread it into the collar and bar, and tighten as needed.